mirko-verardo/md2sl_thesis_mv/README.md

 - *difficult*:
     - generate a parser function for geojson files
+    - generate a parser function for MIME files
 - *simple*:
     - generate a simple parser function for xml files
     - generate a simple parser function in C for pdf files